 Short Definition: Hey Google, get me leads!

 Additional terms from the financial industry you might want to know!

 It’s a statement to be submitted each year according to U.S. SEC regulations.
 It needs to be presented within 90 days of the end of the exercise.
 This report/form is a detailed account of all the information related to the company, which submitted it.
-The 10K report usually contains information pertaining to business and financial profile of the organization.
+The 10K report usually contains information pertaining to the business and financial profile of the organization.
 Also, you will also find corporate governance information and managers’ compensation.
 This is the main report, which the analyst will consult to extract financial data to perform an analysis.

 The accounting method for which sales and expenses must be recorded when occurred.
 This means that each time a customer buys an item, even though on credit, the transaction must be registered.
 Therefore, independently from cash disbursement, the transaction will be recorded in the accounting books.
 This method is mandatory for the company, following the SEC regulations.
 On the other hand, some companies are allowed to use the cash method as well.